georgiats/georgiats-old-blog/index.md

 My name is Georgia and I am Mathematician, Computer Scientist and Open Data enthusiast.

-I work in IT and I spend my time among my job, my Master studies and some tech meetups all around Thessaloniki.
+I work in IT and I spend my time among my job, my Master's studies and some tech meetups all around Thessaloniki.

 [SKGTech](www.skgtech.io) is a great place to get informed about lots of great tech events in the town, and I am happy to contribute to that project.